NinerBull/AccWideUILayoutSelection/README.md

 ## About
 This addon allows you to automatically apply the same UI Layout you've created in Edit Mode across all your characters and specs, without needing to select it manually every time.
-By default, it will also save your currently visible Action Bars and enable them account wide too!
+By default, it will also save some UI related CVars relating to Action Bars, Nameplates, Raid Frames and the new Arena Frames.

 ## Compatibility
 * **Dragonflight** - 10.1.5